 Maintaining sustainable fish and wildlife populations is extremely important to both Alaska residents and visitors.
 These natural resources play a key role in our economy and in traditional subsistence use, sport fishing and hunting, and wildlife viewing.
-The Division of Habitat works to protect these resources and their surroundings as the population and economy of Alaska continue to expand.
+The Habitat Section works to protect these resources and their surroundings as the population and economy of Alaska continue to expand.

 Alaska's fish habitat protection statutes were adopted shortly after statehood and remain unchanged to this day.
 This reflects the longstanding Alaskan ideal that fishery resources and habitats are assets that improve our quality of life and merit protection from unnecessary human disturbance.

 The Habitat Section has offices located in Fairbanks, Palmer, Anchorage, Soldotna, Douglas, and Craig with approximately 45 staff members who review an average of over 1,500 permit applications each year and conduct other activities discussed below.
 Habitat Section staff strive to use the best available information and sound professional judgment while working with applicants to achieve their project goals.

 The Habitat Section has the specific statutory responsibility of protecting freshwater habitat for anadromous fish and providing free passage for all fish in freshwater bodies (AS 16.05.841-871).
 Any activity or project that is conducted below the ordinary high water mark of an anadromous stream, or has the potential to impede fish passage, requires a Fish Habitat Permit.